Last updated: June 20, 2026

 What the Research Says

 There isn’t a large body of controlled scientific research on blinkers specifically — horse racing equipment doesn’t attract the same research investment as human sports science.
-But the studies that exist, combined with statistical data from Equibase and international racing databases through 2025–2026, point in a consistent direction: blinkers improve performance for a meaningful share of horses, and the improvement is most pronounced in the first race after they’re added.
+What exists is a combination of peer-reviewed race data analysis and handicapping database work, and both point in the same general direction: blinkers can improve performance for a meaningful share of horses, with the effect most pronounced in the first race after they’re added.

 One important nuance from the research: the performance benefit of blinkers tends to be strongest in the first one to three starts after they’re added, then gradually diminishes.
 Horses that show a big improvement in race one with blinkers don’t always maintain that improvement through races five and six.
 This has practical implications for both trainers managing horses long-term and bettors evaluating how much weight to give the blinker signal in the form.